The Most Fun In KL? Sunway Lagoon Review

 The Scream Park Sunway Lagoon Theme Park Malaysia is where adults should head to scream their heads off!

-The latest addition to this area is Sharknado Alive, based on the films by the same name.
+The main attraction in this area is Sharknado Alive, based on the films by the same name.
 There are a few parts to this attraction from feeling like sharks are attacking you as you walk through a tunnel in 3D glasses to a shark dunk tank.

 Sunway Lagoon flying fox